ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 to part us; if he were so, they could not succeed.
 By supposing such an affection, you make everybody acting unnaturally and wrong, and me most unhappy.
 Do not distress me by the idea.
-I am not ashamed of having been mistaken--or, at least, it is light, it is nothing in comparison of what I should feel in thinking ill of him or his sisters.
+I am not ashamed of having been mistaken -- or, at least, it is light, it is nothing in comparison of what I should feel in thinking ill of him or his sisters.
 Let me take it in the best light, in the light in which it may be understood."